Equity & Accessibility

 Land Acknowledgement

-I seek to do more than acknowledge the peoples who’s land I currently reside on—the land of the Cayuse, Umatilla, Walla Walla, Cowlitz, and Clackamas peoples; the land of the Confederated Tribes of Grand Ronde and Confederated Tribes of Siletz Indians—land known colonially as Portland, OR.
-I recognize that land acknowledgements can often be performative and empty of meaningful action.
-My intention is to continually uncover ways I can live into the process of honoring the original stewards of this land while simultaneously taking action to repair the harm caused by settler colonialism.
-I recognize that I am one person, and that I directly benefit from the forced removal and historical/ongoing erasure of Indigenous peoples.
+I live and work on the stolen lands of the Cayuse, Umatilla, Walla Walla, Cowlitz, and Clackamas peoples; of the Confederated Tribes of Grand Ronde; and the Confederated Tribes of Siletz Indians—land known colonially as Portland, OR.
+I recognize that acknowledgments alone can be performative, so I commit to taking action to repair the ongoing and present harm caused by settler colonialism.
+I recognize that I am one person, and that I directly benefit from the forced removal and erasure of Indigenous peoples.

 Currently, my honoring and action looks like paying money directly to Native populations and organizations, learning about the landscape of language and requests/needs as they continue to grow and evolve, and engaging in conversation and direct action with friends, family, and community when possible.